dgilarranz/CryptoAPI/README.md

 ```

 The microservice exposes the API documentation at the endpoint `/docs`.
 If deployed locally, it
-can be viewd at the following URL:
+can be viewed at the following URL:

 - Documentation: [http://localhost:8000/docs](http://localhost:8000/docs)